charliepark/classy-css/README.md

 I have three options:

 1. I can have a JavaScript function run at loadtime, find the negative amounts, and assign a dynamic class (or style) to those specific cells.
 2. I can evaluate the value of the cell when I'm dynamically building the page, and I can give the cell a specific class that recognizes the negative value (and that class would have a `color: red;`).
+While this could be a separate class added to the cell (so the HTML would look like `<td class='td-amount overspent'>`), a classier version would be to assign a single class: `td-amount-overspent`.
+That class (or chained set of classed) would then have the `color: red` in the CSS file.
 3. I can assign a class to a parent element (like `<tr class='overspent'>`), and then have, in the CSS, a selector of `.overspent .td-amount`.

+The specific use-case will determine which of these directions is best.

 I'm still working through the pros and cons of these approaches.
 Will update when I have something more substantial.
+At the moment, I'm leaning towards using option 3, to have a class applied to the parent row, and to then have CSS that overrides the default style.